-When a student must withdraw from Guthrie Public Schools during the term, he/she must report to the Faver Office then the GHS Registrar on the morning of the day he/she leaves to begin formal withdrawal from school.
+When a student must withdraw from Guthrie Public Schools during the term, he/she must report to the registrar on the morning of the day he/she leaves to begin formal withdrawal from school.
 There will be a 24-hour turnaround time to receive grades and clearance from teachers.
 Students will not be cleared for withdrawal until a parent or guardian has contacted the registrar and all textbooks and school property have been returned.
 Once records have been received with grades and clearance from each teacher, the library, and the cafeteria the student will be cleared for withdrawal.
 A transcript of the student's work will be forwarded, upon request, to the new school.

-DISTRICT, STATE, & FEDERAL POLICIES AIDS PREVENTION EDUCATION six; 2. a minimum of once during the period from grade seven through grade nine; and
+DISTRICT, STATE, & FEDERAL POLICIES

+AIDS PREVENTION EDUCATION